[A response to Alfian Sa’at’s rabid anti-American diatribe; published on TOC website as it was blocked on his site.]

 In retrospect then, is it any wonder the American electorate would plump for a tough-minded, Islamist terrorism combater in the White House?
 Imagine, if the ruling People’s Action Party were to be bedeviled with a dozen or so accursed Islamist attacks back to back for 8 years under its watch, PAP would very likely be voted out of office much like the feckless Democratic Party headed by Hillary.

-The laundry list of America’s ills at home and abroad you pointedly delineated in your denigratory piece, reflected the challenges of being a prototypical liberal democracy while also an unrivaled superpower at the same time for the better part of it.
+The laundry list of America’s ills at home and abroad you pointedly delineated in your denigratory piece, reflected the challenges of being a prototypical liberal democracy and at the same time also an unrivaled superpower for the better part of the 20th century.
 To be sure, there were more mistakes and sins committed during her 240 years of nationhood than one can shake a stick at.
 But so were her saving graces; chief among which were those 500K American service members who paid the ultimate sacrifice in their selfless effort to put out the distant conflagrations of 2 world wars so that democracy, peace and order however imperfect to begin with were given a chance to flourish.

 Finally, your explicit use of hyperboles to embellish your rabid anti-American contempt– such as ‘I don’t intend to set foot on American soil again’ and ‘It is both a gift and a curse to be writing in this language.’–verges on silly, pathetic mawkishness … I venture to predict your such gloop will come back to haunt you big time someday.